plone/Installers-UnifiedInstaller/README.txt

   This will be created inside the target directory.
   Default is 'zinstance' for standalone, 'zeocluster' for ZEO.

---clients=client-count
-  Use with the "zeo" install method to specify the number of Zope clients you wish to create.
-Default is 2.
+--user=user-name

---user=user-name In a root install, sets the effective user for running the instance.
+  In a root install, sets the effective user for running the instance.
 Default is 'plone'.
 Ignored for non-root installs.
-You should always use the same user within a given target.

 --with-python=/full/path/to/python2.6
   If you have an already built Python that's adequate to run